Welia Health

 Vision: To foster a patient-centered culture and maintain a complement of services that meet the changing needs of the communities we serve.

 Inpatient Care (amb care/hospital resident): Interdisciplinary team-based care is predominant throughout Welia.
 The inpatient pharmacy team works closely with providers, nurses, social workers, and many other team members to improve care and outcomes for patients.
 The hospital pharmacy offers complete medication and clinical services to the hospital, emergency department, urgent care, and outpatient/chemotherapy infusions.
 They participate in daily inpatient rounding, are experts in antimicrobial stewardship, and manage all medications given within the health system.
-The inpatient pharmacist serves as a safety net allowing for continued growth with innovative practices at Welia.
+The inpatient pharmacist serves as a safety net allowing for continued growth and innovative practice at Welia.

 Community Care (amb care/community resident): The community pharmacy team works closely with all members of the health care team focusing on providing high quality patient-centered care in a community pharmacy setting.
 The existing CPA with Welia providers allows the community pharmacists to practice at the top of their license, giving them the ability to vaccinate, order necessary labs, provide therapeutic interchanges, and initiate therapy.
 Both community pharmacies provide MTM services for eligible patients and are active members of the Community Pharmacy Enhanced Services Network (CPESN).
 The pharmacists, technicians and support staff all work to meet the individual needs of their patients to ensure medications are appropriate, safe, effective, and affordable.